Pantherophis obsoletus: Habitat

-During winter it hibernates in shared dens, often with copperheads and timber rattlesnakes.
+During winter, they hibernate in shared dens, often with copperheads and timber rattlesnakes.
+When found in homes, they are often in groups.
 This association gave rise to one of its common names, pilot black snake, and the superstition that this nonvenomous species led the venomous ones to the den.

 Description

-Adults of P. obsoletus can become quite large, with a reported typical total length (including tail) of 106.5–183 cm.
+Adults of Pantherophis obsoletus can become quite large, with a reported typical total length (including tail) of 106.5–183 cm.
 It is the largest snake found in Canada.
 The record total length is 256.5 cm, making it (officially) the longest snake in North America.
 Unofficially, indigo snakes (genus Drymarchon) are known to exceed it, and one wild-caught pine snake (Pituophis melanoleucus), with a portion of its tail missing, measured 111 in.
 The body mass of P. obsoletus can range up to 0.5 to 2.2 kg in adults, although most adults are on the smaller end of this scale, per herpetology research sites, with weights most commonly between 0.77 and 1 kg.

 Juveniles are strongly patterned with brown blotches on a gray background (like miniature fox snakes: P. gloydi, P. ramspotti, and P. vulpinus).
 Darkening occurs rapidly as they grow.
 Adults are glossy black above with white lips, chin, and throat.
-Sometimes traces of the "obsolete" juvenile pattern are still discernible in the skin between the scales, especially when stretched after a heavy meal.
+Sometimes, traces of the "obsolete" juvenile pattern are still discernible in the skin between the scales, especially when stretched after a heavy meal.